 Students at present attending any other school should use the same online Application Form.

 Applications should normally be made by the end of January.

 After Easter a letter will be sent to you, telling you and your parents what happens next.

 Students who have a Statement of Special Educational Needs (under the l98l Education Act): it is helpful if you or your parents could discuss your needs with us at an early date.

 What are your results like?

 Over 80% of our Advanced Level students progress on to higher education.
 We have well established links with both traditional and newer universities and a good record of Oxbridge success.
-The range and type of degree and HND qualifications increases every year, an indication of this breadth can be seen by referring to the results and destination page in the prospectus.
+The range and type of degree qualifications increases every year, an indication of this breadth can be seen by referring to the results and destination page in the prospectus.
 A number of students every year also proceed on to Foundation courses in Art and Design before beginning Art degree courses.
-Our students are also successful at finding employment in a wide variety of fields.
+Our students are also successful at finding employment and Apprenticeship opportunities in a wide variety of fields.

 Is there a catchment area?

 There is an official Sixth Form catchment area which coincides with the main school catchment area and the catchment area for Stradbroke High School.
 However, the Sixth Form welcomes students from a wide area beyond the official catchment area.
 Students have attended the Sixth Form from as far east as Southwold and Aldeburgh, as far south as Ipswich as far west as Stowmarket and as far north as Norfolk.

 What are the opportunities for extra curricular activities?